 There is an active Class Association, which organises social and sailing activities and seeks to protect the spirit of this very special boat by involvement during the building of new boats to ensure they fit within the class measurement rules.
 A set of class rules governing the construction and specification of the hull, spars, sails and fittings are available here for those interested.

-If you would like to share the enjoyment and pleasure that owning a Fowey River brings and would like to have a trial sail, please contact Andrew Dellow, the class captain who will assist in whichever way possible – either introducing you to the boat builder or owners with boats for sale.
-Or if you are interested in crewing then also let Andrew or Trevor know and they can put you on the crew list.
+If you would like to share the enjoyment and pleasure that owning a Fowey River brings and would like to have a trial sail, please contact Andrew Dellow, the class captain who will assist in whichever way possible either introducing you to the boat builder or owners with boats for sale.
+Or if you are interested in crewing then also let Andrew and he can put you on the crew list.

 Social events are organised through the year from post-race analysis over a pint in the club bars, regular suppers or BBQs and a Christmas jolly.